One-Putt

 Is a high one-putt rate always a sign of good putting?

-Not necessarily — if most one-putts come from very short distances, the credit largely belongs to the approach shot or chip that set up an easy putt, rather than to exceptional long-range putting.
+Not necessarily.
+This means if most one-putts come from very short distances, the credit largely belongs to the approach shot or chip that set up an easy putt, rather than to exceptional long-range putting.

 How does one-putt rate relate to scrambling?